curiosity-edu/Curiosity-Whiteboard/README.md

 ### 0. Landing and Navigation

-- User lands at `GET /` → a new board is created via `POST /api/boards`, and the user is redirected to `/board/[id]` to see a blank whiteboard immediately.
+- User lands at `GET /`:
+  - Signed-in:
+    - Query `users/{uid}/boards` ordered by `updatedAt desc`.
+    - Redirect to the most recently updated board.
+    - If no boards exist, create an `Untitled Board` in Firestore and open it.
+  - Signed-out:
+    - Redirect to a fresh local board id (local-only).
 - Navigation is minimal.
 The app surfaces an "About Us" link (icon-only in the collapsed sidebar; text + icon in the expanded sidebar).
 - Authentication controls live in the left sidebar footer, not in a top header.
 In collapsed mode, a round avatar/sign‑in button appears at the bottom.
 - The My Boards history lives as a collapsible left sidebar on the board view.
-- The `/boards` route exists only to redirect to the most recent board (or `/` if none).
-There is no separate My Boards page in the header.
+- The `/boards` route is not used as a dedicated boards page.

 ### 1. Board View (`/board/[id]`)

 - Renders `Board` with a required `boardId` prop.
-- Left sidebar (signed-in users): `MyBoardsSidebar` lists boards from `GET /api/boards`, supports hover-delete (with confirmation), and navigation.
+- Left sidebar (signed-in users): `MyBoardsSidebar` lists boards from Firestore (`users/{uid}/boards`), supports rename/delete, and navigation.
 - Center: TLDraw canvas fills available height; bottom toolbar always visible.
 - Right: AI Panel with controls (Ask AI, Add to Canvas, History).
 Collapsible and persisted in `localStorage`.
+- Signed-in board persistence:
+  - On mount, load `doc` and `items` from Firestore.
+  - Autosave TLDraw snapshot (`doc`) to Firestore (debounced).
+  - Persist Q/A history (`items`) to Firestore.

 ### 2. Ask AI (client in `src/components/Board.tsx`)

 - Collects selected shapes (or all shapes if none) and exports as PNG (with padding, scale).
 - Constructs `FormData` with `image` and `boardId`.
+- Includes `history` (stringified Q/A items) so the model has context.
 - `POST /api/solve` is called; loading state is shown.

 ### 2b.
 Voice Input Flow (client in `src/components/Board.tsx`)